PowerShell/DscResources/StyleGuidelines.md

 **Good:**

-Good, but using auto formatting in VS Code will mess this up (?).
+If auto formatting is used in Visual Studio Code this indentation will be removed.

 ```powershell
 $superLongVariableName = Get-MySuperLongVariablePlease -MySuperLongHashtableParameter @{